Gold Resource (NYSEAMERICAN:GORO) Research Coverage Started at StockNews.com

-StockNews.com assumed coverage on shares of Gold Resource (NYSEAMERICAN:GORO – Free Report) in a research report sent to investors on Tuesday morning.
-The firm issued a hold rating on the basic materials company’s stock.
+StockNews.com started coverage on shares of Gold Resource (NYSEAMERICAN:GORO – Free Report) in a research report sent to investors on Monday.
+The firm issued a sell rating on the basic materials company’s stock.

-Separately, HC Wainwright reiterated a buy rating and issued a $3.25 target price on shares of Gold Resource in a research report on Friday, July 28th.
+Separately, HC Wainwright reiterated a buy rating and set a $3.25 price objective on shares of Gold Resource in a research note on Friday, July 28th.

-Gold Resource (NYSEAMERICAN:GORO – Get Free Report) last posted its quarterly earnings data on Wednesday, July 26th.
-The basic materials company reported ($0.05) EPS for the quarter.
-Gold Resource had a negative return on equity of 16.74% and a negative net margin of 16.59%.
-The firm had revenue of $24.81 million during the quarter.
-On average, research analysts forecast that Gold Resource will post -0.03 earnings per share for the current fiscal year.
+Gold Resource (NYSEAMERICAN:GORO – Get Free Report) last released its earnings results on Wednesday, July 26th.
+The basic materials company reported ($0.05) earnings per share (EPS) for the quarter.
+The company had revenue of $24.81 million during the quarter.
+Gold Resource had a negative net margin of 16.59% and a negative return on equity of 16.74%.
+Sell-side analysts forecast that Gold Resource will post -0.03 EPS for the current year.

+A number of hedge funds have recently made changes to their positions in the stock.
+Vanguard Group Inc. increased its holdings in shares of Gold Resource by 22.6% in the first quarter.
+Vanguard Group Inc. now owns 4,054,741 shares of the basic materials company’s stock valued at $9,083,000 after buying an additional 746,896 shares in the last quarter.
+Jane Street Group LLC lifted its holdings in shares of Gold Resource by 1,039.2% in the first quarter.
+Jane Street Group LLC now owns 636,688 shares of the basic materials company’s stock valued at $669,000 after purchasing an additional 580,797 shares in the last quarter.
+Renaissance Technologies LLC grew its holdings in shares of Gold Resource by 71.1% during the first quarter.
+Renaissance Technologies LLC now owns 1,229,925 shares of the basic materials company’s stock valued at $2,755,000 after buying an additional 511,065 shares in the last quarter.
+First Trust Advisors LP purchased a new position in shares of Gold Resource during the third quarter valued at $384,000.
+Finally, Susquehanna International Group LLP boosted its position in Gold Resource by 110.5% during the 4th quarter.
+Susquehanna International Group LLP now owns 347,090 shares of the basic materials company’s stock worth $531,000 after acquiring an additional 182,223 shares during the period.
+Institutional investors and hedge funds own 22.61% of the company’s stock.

 Gold Resource Company Profile